What is Inside an Average Financial Aid Offer at CCNY

 The Standard Undergraduate Who Gets a Scholarship or Grant Gets $8,609

-Financial Aid Links from CUNY City College
+Financial Aid Links from The City College of New York

 |Financial Aid Department Website||www.ccny.cuny.edu/financialaid|